 This chapter examines decentralisation of revenue powers to rural local governments in Karnataka.
 It analyses the adequacy of revenue powers given to the three levels of Panchayats and the extent to which they have exploited these powers.
 Given that only GPs have any notable tax powers, the chapter also analyses the factors determining the variations in revenues among the GPs in the State.
 While the general analysis of panchayat finances is carried out for panchayats in all the districts of the state for the year 2000-01, more detailed analysis is carried out for the panchayats in the Four districts of Bagalkot, Bidar, Mandya and Udupi.
 The chapter begins with the description of revenue powers of the three levels of panchayats according to the Karnataka Panchayat Act, 1993.
 It then examines the level and composition of revenues of panchayats.
-This is followed by the analysis of the determinants of revenues of GPs in the four districts.
-From the determinants anlaysis, an attempt has been made to estimate the tax effort differences among GPs.
+This is followed by the analysis, an attempt has been made to estimate the tax effort differences among GPs.
 The chapter also examines the cost of tax collection to analyse collection efficiency.
 The last section brings together the findings of the revenue assignment and highlights important policy recommendations to reform the revenue assignment system.